You'd mention a

 With this approach you gain an ability to very granularly subscribe to the things you care about, while minimizing friction at the time of sending the message.

-It didn't seem wise to build a new product around this and competing with both Slack and Roam, though.
-While I think implementing these ideas would make both note-taking and messaging better, it's by no means 10x improvement over the incumbents 🙂.
+It doesn't seem wise in this case, as there are many good, established products in both chat and knowledge-management spaces.
+And, while I think implementing these ideas would make both note-taking and messaging better, it's by no means 10x improvement over the incumbents 🙂